 Flis earned her MFA in Sculpture from Cranbrook Academy of Art, MI, and her BFA in Sculpture and Printmaking from Ringling College of Art and Design, FL.
-She has been featured in Artscope Magazine, Art New England, and Juniper Rag, and reviewed in The Boston Globe.
-Flis has participated in multiple art fairs in Boston and Chicago and has completed residencies at the Vermont Studio Center, Johnson, VT, and Drop, Forge & Tool, Hudson, NY.
-Her work has been exhibited extensively across the United States and is collected internationally.
-She works from her studio in Millbury, MA.
+Her work has been featured in Artscope Magazine, Art New England, and Juniper Rag, and reviewed in The Boston Globe.
+She has participated in art fairs in Boston and Chicago and completed residencies at the Vermont Studio Center and Drop, Forge & Tool.
+Her work has been widely exhibited and is held in numerous private collections.

 Curriculum Vitae